stars line

 Hydroxychloroquine has been a miracle drug.
 But it's not that simple.
 I'm still at risk because of the lack of general knowledge about UCTD.

-Because I don't have a positive ANA blood test (the one they run in House MD to diagnose lupus) or a set diagnosis of any one connective tissue disease:
+Because I don't have a set diagnosis of any one connective tissue disease:

 - I am not eligible for clinical trials for my condition or pain or anything else.